Cadasta/cadasta-docs/en/11-qgis-plugin.md

 ### 1. Download and install QGIS

-Before getting started with the plugin, you'll need to install QGIS.
+Before getting started with the plugin, you will need to install QGIS.
 Find the version you need on the <a href="http://www.qgis.org/en/site/forusers/download.html" target="_blank">QGIS download page</a> and then follow their instructions for installation.

 ### 2. Install & Activate the Cadasta Plugin for QGIS

 Next, install and activate the Cadasta Plugin.

-At this time, the first part of this process must be completed on the command line.
+At this time,

+#### Windows
+Make sure that hidden files are viewable on your computer settings.
+Head to the qgis folder at the root of your computer (should look something like `C:/Users/{username}/qgis`).
+Then open the `python` folder and then the `plugin` folder.
+We will need to extract a file into that folder.

+Head to `https://github.com/Cadasta/cadasta-qgis-plugin` and click on the green button on the right to "Clone or Download" the file.
+Extract that file in the `python/plugin` folder that you went to.
+#### Mac

-On a Mac, open Terminal and then navigate to the QGIS `plugins` folder by using the following command:
+On a Mac, the first part of this process must be completed on the command line.
+Open Terminal and then navigate to the QGIS `plugins` folder by using the following command:

 ```
 cd .qgis2/python/plugins